-- To help pupils acquire a wide range of geographical knowledge and skills to enable them to understand the relationship between Earth and its people.
+- To enable pupils acquire a wide range of geographical knowledge and skills to enable them to understand the relationship between Earth and its people

-- To help pupils understand the processes that give rise to key physical and human geographical features of the world, how these are interdependent and how they change over time
+- To enable pupils understand the processes that give rise to key physical and human geographical features of the world, how these are interdependent and how they change over time

 - To use geography to develop pupils' thinking skills, skills in literacy, numeracy and ICT and to promote pupils' awareness and understanding of gender, cultural, spiritual and moral issues.

-- Geography in this school will be underpinned by the study of real places and discovering how the people living there are influenced by and affect the environment of those places
+- Geography in this school is underpinned by the study of real places and discovering how the people living there are influenced by and affect the environment of those places

-- We will develop pupils’ knowledge and geographical understanding by first immersing them in the area where they live and then by gradually widening their horizons and increasing their awareness of their town, their region, their nation, other lands and continents.
+- Children develop knowledge and geographical understanding by first immersing them in the area where they live and then by gradually widening their horizons and increasing their awareness of their town, their region, their nation, other lands and continents

-- Teaching and learning will use exciting first-hand experiences, imaginative resources and ICT to build pupils’ with knowledge about different places, peoples, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
+- Teaching and learning will use exciting first-hand experiences, imaginative resources and ICT (e.g. Digimaps, Google Earth, Oddizzi) to build pupils’ knowledge about different places, peoples, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes

-- We use the National Curriculum as the basis for our planning in Geography.
-The NC programme of study will be adapted to suit our local context and make them relevant for the children.
-The scheme of work is designed so that pupils are increasingly challenged as they move through the school.
+- The NC programme of study is adapted to suit our local context and make them relevant for the children.
+The scheme of work is designed so that pupils are increasingly challenged as they move through the school

-- In this school fieldwork and first-hand experience will be fundamental to the teaching and learning of geography and where appropriate, all pupils will be given the opportunity to go out into the local and wider environment to research and discover the world in which they live.
+- Fieldwork and first-hand experience are fundamental to the teaching and learning of geography and where appropriate, all pupils are given the opportunity to go out into the local and wider environment to research and discover the world in which they live

-- Research projects in geography will be linked to other core and foundation subjects, particularly history, RE, art and science and meaningful connections will be made as pupils increase their knowledge, skills and understanding of the world.
+- Research projects in geography will be linked to other core and foundation subjects, particularly history, art and science and meaningful connections will be made as pupils increase their knowledge, skills and understanding of the world

-- Assessment will be based on key skills and essential knowledge and understanding within the Geography NC programme of study.
-A portfolio of work from Y1 to Y6 will built up to show examples of the range of work done and evidence of progression.
+- Assessment will be based on key skills and essential knowledge and understanding within the Geography NC programme of study

-- Every Geography lesson will begin with a brief ‘mental and oral’ warm up of key locational skills taught throughout school so far to ensure key knowledge is not forgotten.
+- Every Geography lesson will begin with a brief ‘mental and oral’ warm up of key locational skills taught throughout school so far to ensure key knowledge is embedded

 - Mind maps will be used at the beginning and end of each topic to assess progress within a unit of learning, this will coincide with the use of quizzes such as ‘kahoot’ to assess learning.

-Geography will be fun and it will inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
+Geography will inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 It will increase their knowledge and understanding of the world and it will be used to promote excellence and enjoyment.
 It will be linked with other subjects and it will have a strong presence in the ethos of the school through art, displays, performances, music, drama and assemblies.
 We will make the world our classroom to enrich the lives of our pupils.
-This policy should read in conjunction with other key policies including, keeping children safe, school visits, citizenship, cultural diversity, race and equality, gender and SEND.
+A portfolio of work from across school will be built up to show examples of the range of work done and evidence of progression.